department-of-veterans-affairs/va.gov-team/user-research/Study 6/P8 notes.md

 ### Impromptu

-- "if I go here i can click my prescriptions, not even sure i can do it on eBN, i just go to MHV
+- "If I go here I can click my prescriptions, not even sure I can do it on eBN, I just go to MHV."

 Promted for options
-- they are similar to the ones on VA now, i dont pay a lot of attention
+- "they are similar to the ones on VA now, I don't pay a lot of attention.
+They are more detailed."
-- they are more detailed
-- oh look this is better, this is where i would have gone to look for the VA thing
+- "Oh look this is better, this is where I would have gone to look for the VA thing."
-- the HP is superior like the top things, I would not look up here, but now I see burials na memorials, these on the HP are like favorites, I just see that
+- "The HP is superior, I like the top things.
+I would not look up here, but now I see burials and memorials, these on the HP are like favorites, I just see that."
-- Like disability how to file a claim, that was not on the HP
+- "Like disability how to file a claim, that was not on the HP."
-- these are like top things, i dont like that, i like how this is more clear it gives me what i need (in the top navigation)
+- "These are like top things, I dont like that, I like how this is more clear it gives me what I need (in the top navigation)."

 ## Post-Task Interview - 5 minutes

 - How did that compare to your past experiences with VA websites?
-"It wasnt much different, everyhting is here just like any other website for me just need to figure out where you nd to go. its pretty intuitive, its not slow which is great
+"It wasn't much different, everything is here just like any other website for me just need to figure out where you need to go.
+Its pretty intuitive, its not slow which is great."

 - If this website went live tomorrow, what would you want other Veterans to know?
-"that they should go to the tab at the top to get more details, they are like me and dont like to read, this section gives you the top clicks but if you are really looking for something go to the tab at the top
+"That they should go to the tab at the top to get more details, they are like me and dont like to read, this section gives you the top clicks but if you are really looking for something go to the tab at the top."

 - Do you have any questions for me?